Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: System Model

-where $p_0$ is interpreted as the peak transmit power out of all $N_bN_c$ BS antennas.
-Making $p_0$ smaller can lead to more accurate and economical use of the power amplifiers by narrowing the operating range.
+where $p_0$ denotes the peak transmit power across $N_bN_c$ BS antennas.
+Making $p_0$ smaller results in a more precise and economical usage of the power amplifiers by limiting the dynamic range.

 We aim to identify the DL beamformer $\bw_{i,u}(k)$ for all $i,u,k$ that can minimize $p_0$ while satisfying all SQINR constraints.
-In our constrained optimization problem, $p_0$ is a free variable, the objective function in (\ref{eq:dl_problem}), and the upper limit in the constraint (\ref{eq:per_antenna_const}).
 As shown in \eqref{eq:SQINR_dl_ofdm}-\eqref{eq:quantizationnoise}, the fact that $\Gamma_{i,u}(k)$ contains the quantization noise as well as $\bw_{i,u}(k)$ for all $i,u,k$ makes the problem more challenging to solve.
 Since a closed-form algebraic solution is not available, we seek an efficient algorithm to find a numerical solution.
 Instead of solving the optimization problem directly, we first derive a Lagrangian dual and then solve the problem in the dual domain with an efficient solver.
-We will show that the DL BF solution is ultimately calculated by exploiting the dual solution.
+We will show that the DL BF solution is ultimately calculated by exploiting its associated dual solution.